 STANAG 4074 is one of many STANdardization AGreements published by NATO.
 These standards lay the groundwork for common requirements for equipment, military methods, and technical procedures for member countries.
 This allows member countries to communicate effectively and share equipment.
 STANAG 4074 sets the standard for auxiliary power unit connections for starting NATO’s technical land vehicles.
 Per this standard, most NATO military land vehicles include a 24-volt DC slave receptacle that can be used with field plugs and slave cables to provide power.

 NATO slave cables, a power inverter, and a plug can be connected to the 24-volt DC slave receptacle on a standardized NATO military vehicle.
 The DC-AC inverter transforms DC to AC, and can power laptops, cell phones, cooking gadgets, repair tools, and more without the need for another power source; the military vehicle is the power source.
 USB converters can also be used with inverters to power devices that require USB connections, such as laptop chargers, phone chargers, docking stations, and much, much more.
 This makes staying connected in the field easy.

 Gateway Cable Company is an ISO 9001:2015-certified provider of military-grade electrical equipment, including NATO slave cables.
-Contact us to learn more about using power inverters with slave cables, and we’ll help you find exactly what you need for your application.
+Contact us to learn more about using power inverters with slave cables or learn about important electrical materials like polycarbonate, and we’ll help you find exactly what you need for your application.
 Request a quote online if you’re interested in a particular item from our inventory!